zenml-io/zenml/README.md

 training_pipeline.run()
 ```

-While the above is great to get a quick flavor of ZenML, a more practical way to start is to follow our guide to convert your legacy codebase into ZenML code [here](https://docs.zenml.io/getting-started/organizing-zenml.html).

 ## Leverage powerful integrations
-Once code is organized into a ZenML pipeline, you can supercharge your ML development through powerful [integrations](https://docs.zenml.io/benefits/integrations.html).
+Once code is organized into a ZenML pipeline, you can supercharge your ML development through powerful [integrations](https://docs.zenml.io/installation#integrations).
 Some of the benefits you get are:

 ### Work locally but switch seamlessly to the cloud